How to do Girraween National Park

-But before you choose your adventure you need to choose your launchpad.
-The walking tracks start from Bald Rock Camping Area, Pyramid Road and Dr Roberts car park – aka in the north, south or east of the park.
+Before choosing a walking adventure, you’ll need to select your launchpad.
+The walking tracks start from Bald Rock Creek Camping Area, Pyramid Road and Dr Roberts Waterhole car park – aka in the north, south or east of the park.

-The most-known return route is The Pyramid and it would be remiss to come to Girraween National Park and not see its most famous attraction, Balancing Rock.
+The most-famous return route is The Pyramid, which winds its way through Girraween National Park to its most famous attraction, Balancing Rock.

 The flora and fauna of Girraween National Park

 In the local Indigenous language, Girraween translates to ‘place of flowers’ and with over 750 plant types, Girraween National Park very much delivers on its name.

 The best time to see wildflowers in full bloom is spring, from golden wattles to yellow, red and purple pea flowers.
-That’s not to say you’ll only see shrivelled bulbs the rest of the time.
 In summer you’ll find flannel flowers and orchids in bloom.

-In the warmer months, you’re likely to see slithery inhabitants like snakes and lizards who hibernate when the temps drop.
+In the warmer months, you’re likely to see slithery inhabitants who otherwise hibernate as the temps drop.

 The best photo spots in Girraween National Park

-If that’s all a bit cheesy for you, pack a light tripod and hike the Pyramid in the wee hours to catch sunrise over the national park from its highest point.
+If that’s all a bit cheesy for you, pack a light tripod and hike the Pyramid in the wee hours to catch sunrise over the national park from its second highest point.

-For something less expected, try to stage something in the outdoor spas at Girraween Environmental Lodge.
-If you time the trip for July/August, this winter wonderland will look like a scene out of Japan.
-All that’s missing is the snow monkeys.
+For something less expected, visit the outdoor spas at Girraween Environmental Lodge down the road.
+If you time the trip for July/August, this winter wonderland will look like a scene you’d normally see apres-ski in the northern hemisphere.

 Local tips and tricks

-Like most of Southern Queensland Country, Girraween experiences four seasons, so the experience in summer is almost unrecognisable to the winter one.
+Like most of Southern Queensland Country, Girraween experiences four seasons.

-If you can line up the annual leave calendar, winter is the season to visit because the weather is temperate for longer hikes and you’re likely to have big blue skies.
+Although you can visit all year round, winter is the season to visit because the weather is temperate for longer hikes, and you’re likely to hike under big blue skies.

 Where to stay in Girraween National Park

-Unfortunately due to current drought conditions, staying at the park’s two campsites – Bald Rock or Castle Rock – is temporarily closed.
-The park is still open for day use activities, while some remote walk-in campsites can be booked online.
+Unfortunately due to current drought conditions, the park’s two campsites – Bald Rock or Castle Rock – are temporarily closed along with its remote walk-in sites.

-We hope they reopen soon because these campsites earn a place on our camping hater’s guide to national parks (not least of all because you’ll find them within 30kms of these six James Halliday 5 star-rated wineries!).
-Either way, pack your winter tent and gear to combat fluctuating weather temps that make these parts the coldest in Queensland.
+We hope they reopen soon because Girraween National Park’s two campsites earn a place on our camping hater’s guide to national parks.
+They have easy access, and happen to be within 30kms of these six James Halliday 5 star-rated wineries!

-Prep further for your Granite Belt adventure with these guides:
+Prep further for your Girraween National Park and Granite Belt adventure with these guides: